leninmohanty/IOTClock/README.md

 This is an enhanced version of the Digital clock shared by DIY Machines https://www.diymachines.co.uk/how-to-build-a-giant-hidden-shelf-edge-clock

-Thanks a lot for your project and sharing it with others.
+Thanks a lot DIY Machines for your project and sharing it with others.

 Hardware used:
 1. D1 mini